Defining the shape of what we need to know and why.

 The receipt schema commits to (1) and (2).
 It does not commit to (3).
 The reason is operational: a regulator does not need decentralised consensus to trust evidence; they need the evidence to be signed by an accountable party and demonstrably unaltered.
 Hash-chained, signed receipts in append-only storage achieve that.
 Periodic anchoring to a public timestamp source provides external verifiability without putting receipt content on-chain.

 A blockchain would provide all three properties at the cost of latency, transaction fees, public exposure of receipt metadata, and operational overhead.
 The minimum mechanism that achieves the audit purpose is the right one.
-Where stronger properties are required — multi-party attestation, supply-chain provenance — receipts can compose with existing standards (in-toto, SCITT) designed for exactly those needs, rather than reinventing them.

 This is the working principle.
 Don't reinvent.
 Compose.
 Cite.
 Adapt.

-The schema above is AVE v0.1.
-It is a draft until it has survived contact with at least three real builds across two products.
-Some fields will graduate from reasoned to evidenced as further testing and utilisation occur.
+That contract is itself a draft, until it has survived contact with at least three real builds across two products.
+Some fields will graduate from reasoned to evidenced as the methodology meets reality.
 Some will turn out to be unnecessary.
 The version itself will be revised when the evidence requires it.
-That is how the methodology is meant to work — slowly, with evidence, with its own basis visible.

 The contract is now defined.
 The work continues.